 Anything that causes damage to the musculoskeletal system, which includes bones, muscles, tendons, and ligaments, can cause orthopedic injuries.
 Because the musculoskeletal system is such a large portion of the body, and parts of it are so fragile and finely tuned, even small things, like typing too much, can cause tears and trauma.
 In the majority of cases, an orthopedic injury involves some type of broken bone.

-Not all bone breaks are the same, and the kind that you have suffered will dictate what kind of treatment you need to get in order to recover.
+Not all fractures are the same, and the kind that you have suffered will dictate what kind of treatment you need in order to recover.
 Some breaks require surgery, others amputation, and some may even heal on their own if you are careful.
 When it comes to breaks caused by accidents, some of the most common types are:

-Open fractures: This is when the broken bone cuts through the skin, causing the bone to be partially exposed.
+- Open fractures: This is when the broken bone pierces the skin, causing the bone to be partially exposed.
 This is incredibly dangerous, as the wound could easily become infected.

-Avulsion: Avulsions are incredibly serious and may require surgery in order to fix it.
+- Avulsion: Avulsions are incredibly serious and may require surgery.
 This kind of injury occurs when the break in the bone causes a tear in a tendon or ligament.

-Comminuted fracture: If the bone is broken completely, such as with crush injuries, then it is comminuted.
-This kind of injury may require amputation, as it may be impossible to completely reset the bone and heal properly.
+- Comminuted fracture: If the bone is broken in several pieces, such as with crush injuries, then it is comminuted.
+This kind of injury may require amputation, as it may be impossible to completely reset the bone and heal it properly.

-Bones are meant to help us hold our shape and support our bodies.
-As such, they are made to be able to withstand large amounts of force.
+Bones help us hold our shape and support our bodies.
+As such, they are made to withstand large amounts of force.
 They are not unbreakable, however.
-If the body is hit with enough impact, it can very easily lead to a serious break.
-We at the Lenahan Law Firm have worked with many clients who suffered debilitating bone breaks as a result of an accident.
-Some of the most common ways bone breaks, in our experience, are:
+If the body is hit with enough impact, it can very easily fracture bones.
+There are many ways that a severe orthopedic injury can occur.
+Some of the most common ones are: